-The subject property contains 32.11 acres and currently contains a single family residence and undeveloped land.
-North and east of the request contains single-family dwellings and undeveloped land, zoned County AG.
-South of the request contains single-family dwellings, contractor's office with outdoor storage yard, religious assembly, and undeveloped land, zoned County AG and County CU-LI.
-West of the request are single and multi-family dwellings and a school zoned City CD-RM-18 and County RS-30.
+The subject properties contain 11.911 acres and are currently undeveloped.
+North of the request contains single-family dwellings and undeveloped land, zoned County AG and City R-3.
+East of the request is a portion of Lake Jeanette and common elements, zoned City PUD.
+South of the request contains undeveloped land and boat/RV storage, zoned County AG and City R-3 and PUD.
+West of the request are single family dwellings zoned City R-3.

-The proposed rezoning request supports both the Comprehensive Plan's Creating Great Places goal to expand Greensboro's citywide network of unique neighborhoods offering residents of all walks of life a variety of quality housing choices and the Building Community Connections goal to maintain stable, attractive, and healthy places to live and raise families.
+The proposed rezoning and original zoning request supports both the Comprehensive Plan's Creating Great Places goal to expand Greensboro's citywide network of unique neighborhoods offering residents of all walks of life a variety of quality housing choices and the Building Community Connections goal to maintain stable, attractive, and healthy places to live and raise families.